chapel-lang/chapel/doc/release/launcher.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Configure your machines for password-less ssh.
 Try searching for "how to set up passwordless ssh".
-You'll know you have succeded when you can `ssh` directly to the compute nodes without needing to type in a password each time.
+You'll know you have succeeded when you can `ssh` directly to the compute nodes without needing to type in a password each time.

 I'm seeing login banners mixed with my program's output